Chandanibps/aws-devops-zero-to-hero/day-14/README.md

 - Specify the build commands, such as installing dependencies and running tests.
 Customize this based on your application's requirements.
 - Set up the artifacts configuration to generate the build output required for deployment.
 - Review the build project settings and click on the "Create build project" button to create your AWS CodeBuild project.
+- store your dockerhub creds in aws system manager.

 Fantastic!
 With AWS CodeBuild all set up, we're now ready to witness the magic of continuous integration in action.